-The election of directors (Proposal No. 1) and the advisory vote on the compensation of our Named Executive Officers (Proposal No. 3) are generally considered to be "non-routine" matters, and brokers, banks or other nominees are not permitted to vote on those matters if the broker, bank or other nominee has not received instructions from the beneficial owner.
+The election of directors (Proposal No. 1), the approval of an amendment to our 2021 Omnibus Equity Incentive Plan including an increase in the number of the shares reserved for issuance thereunder by 600,000 shares to 4,300,000 shares (Proposal No. 3), the advisory vote on the compensation of our Named Executive Officers (Proposal No. 4) and the advisory vote on the frequency of the advisory votes on the compensation of our Named Executive Officers (Proposal No. 5) are generally considered to be "non-routine" matters, and brokers, banks or other nominees are not permitted to vote on those matters if the broker, bank or other nominee has not received instructions from the beneficial owner.
 Accordingly, it is particularly important that beneficial owners instruct their brokers, banks or other nominees how they wish to vote their shares on these proposals.
 The ratification of our independent registered public accounting firm (Proposal No. 2) is generally considered to be a "routine" matter, and hence, a broker, bank or other nominee may be able to vote on Proposal No. 2 even if it does not receive instructions from the beneficial owner.